aubreymoore/OrNV-Transmission/README.md

 ## Git Workflow

 This project uses a [GitHub repository](https://github.com/aubreymoore/OrNV-Transmission).
-Please perform the following actions every time you work on it.
+Please perform the following actions every time you work on this project.

 1. Navigate to the **OrNV-Transmission** folder and open a terminal window.
 1. Download any changes from the GitHub repo.